Badakhshan: Between Afghanistan, Britain and Russia

 In 1839 the occupation of Afghanistan by the British drove Amir Dost Muhammad Khan into exile.
 He visited Khulam and Kunduz and was well received.
 They could not aid him against British and Dost Muhammad proceeded to the Emirate of Bukhara, then governed by Amir Nasrullah Khan who was addicted to the society of boys.
-Sher Ali Khan The son Dost Muhammad Khan was then a beardless youth and Nasrullah Khan coveted him.
+Sher Ali Khan, the son of Dost Muhammad Khan was then a beardless youth and Nasrullah Khan coveted him.
 The Afghan pride of Sher Ali was however inflamed and he informed his father and brothers of the insulting desire of Nasrullah Khan.
 Dost Muhammad Khan then decided to leave the Emirate of Bukhara but found himself a prisoner, and with difficulty escaped with his sons to Balkh.

 Also in 1839, Mir Muhammad Murad Beg again attacked Rustak in Badakhshan and appointed an officer of his own in Farkhar.
 Two months later he also attacked Mashad.
 But he failed to obtain a footing in Badakhshan, which remained in possession of its hereditary Mirs.

 In 1844, Mir Yar Beg was poisoned by Mir Ahmad Shah at the instigation of Sulaiman Beg and died on his return to Fayzabad.
 The instigator of the murder had been fascinated by the extraordinary beauty of the wife of Mir Yar Beg, and was impelled by his passion for the lady to accomplish the death of her husband.
 On his death Sulaiman Beg took possession of Fayzabad and married his widow.
-Mir Ahmad Shah discovered that the murder of Yar Beg was instigated by Sulaiman Beg with the object of possessing his wife, and advancing against him, expelled him from Faizabad,A of which he took possession himself.
-He then wrote to Mir Atalik Beg, Chief of Kunduz, requesting his aid against Yusuf Ali Khan and Mir Shah to drive them out of Rustak.
+Mir Ahmad Shah discovered that the murder of Yar Beg was instigated by Sulaiman Beg with the object of possessing his wife, and advancing against him, expelled him from Faizabad, of which he took possession himself.
+He then wrote to Mir Atalik Beg, chief of Kunduz, requesting his aid against Yusuf Ali Khan and Mir Shah to drive them out of Rustak.
 The letter did not reach its destination but fell by some means into hands of Mir Shah who forwarded it to Sulaiman Shah and invited him to a consultation at Rustak.
 The chiefs then united and marched against Mir Ahmad Shah, who was expelled to Kunduz.
 A new distribution was made of country.
 Mir Shah occupied Fayzabad as supreme ruler of Badakhshan.
 Shah Sulaiman Beg received Dara Aim; Nasrullah Khan got Kashmir and Mashad.
 Rustak and Chiab were allotted to Yusuf Ali Khan.
 Jirm to Sikandar Shah, and Zardeo Sarghalan was given to Shahzada Mahmud.

-From 1840 to 1859 CE, Afghanistan and the Emirate of Bukhara struggled for Balkh and Badakhshan, with Afghanistan prevailing.
+From 1840 to 1859, Afghanistan and the Emirate of Bukhara struggled for Balkh and Badakhshan, with Afghanistan prevailing.
 Mir Shah, chief of Badakhshan and his feudatory of Rustak went to wait on Mohammad Azam Khan (son of Dost Muhammad Khan) with presents and an offer of submission.
 Mir Shah betrothed his niece (daughter of his brother Nizam-ud-din Khan) to Muhammad Azam Khan.
 A treaty was made with the Muhammad Azam Khan as follows: